-Today, under the direction of Chief Mark G. Pugliese I, the police department employs 20 full-time police officers and 3 administrative personnel and provides full law enforcement service to West Hempfield Township and Mountville Borough.
-Officers include the chief of police, 3 sergeants, 2 corporals, 2 detectives and 12 patrol officers.
+Today, under the direction of Chief Lisa Layden, the police department employs 21 full-time police officers and 3 administrative personnel and provides full law enforcement service to West Hempfield Township and Mountville Borough.
+Officers include the chief of police, 5 sergeants, 1 corporal, 1 detectives and 13 patrol officers.

 The department is dispatched through Lancaster County-Wide Communications and is part of the county-wide records management system.
 It is linked to the Commonwealth Law Enforcement Assistance Network as well as the NCIC national data base.